JashThakkar/ClassProjects/README.md

-# Repository: Class Projects Portfolio 💻🎞️
+# Repository: Course Work / Class Projects Portfolio 💻🎞️
 Welcome to my Class Projects Portfolio!
 This repository is a collection of projects, assignments, and code from various classes I’ve taken.
 It serves as a comprehensive archive of my academic journey, showcasing my growth and learning over time.

 📚 Overview